Dyl-DJM/Dyl-DJM/README.md

 ### News 🗞️

-I am actually looking for an internship to pass the first year of my Master degree.
+I am actually looking for an internship to pass the second year of my Master degree.